elusivecodes/FyreServer/README.md

 $request->setLocale($locale);
 ```

-The locale must be present in the `supportedLocales` property of the *Request* `$options` parameter, or the default locale will be used.
+The locale must be present in the `supportedLocales` property of the *ServerRequest* `$options` parameter, or the default locale will be used.

 ## Client Responses